fosskers/aura/book/src/faq.md

 - There is something wrong with the upstream package source files or a dependency.
-  - Try checking the comments on the AUR page for that package.
+  - Try checking the comments on the AUR page for that package: `aura -Ao <pkg>`
 - The build environment of that package is somehow polluted.
   - Try deleting everything found in `~/.cache/aura/builds/<naughty-package>/`.
 - You've found a real bug in Aura.